AnjaliSandip/FastIceFlo/README.md

 | 1110705 | 0.998 | 0.995 | 1e-2 | 1024 |

-Table 2.
+Table 1.
 Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed below.
 Optimal block size was chosen to minimize wall time.

+### Step 3: Post-processing
+To extract and plot the ice velocity distribution, follow the steps listed below:
+ 1. Transfer `.mat` file and the `.outbin` files generated from steps 1 and 2 to a directory in MATLAB
+ 2. Activate the ISSM environment
+ 3. Execute the following statements in the MATLAB command window:
+        ```Matlab
+        load "insert name of .mat file here"
+        md.miscellaneous.name = 'output';
+        md=loadresultsfromdisk(md, 'output.outbin')
+        plotmodel(md,'data',sqrt(md.results.PTsolution.Vx.^2 + md.results.PTsolution.Vy.^2));
+        ```
+  3. View results

 ## Questions/Comments/Discussion
 For questions, comments and discussions please post in the FastIceFlo discussions forum.